 Figure Label & Panel Label

-• Use the figure label with the format: Fig. 1, Fig. 2, Fig. 3, etc.
+• The figure label with the format should be Fig. 1, Fig. 2, Fig. 3, etc.

-• Use the panel label with the format: (A), (B–D), (a), (a,b), etc.
+• The panel label with the format should be (A), (B–D), (a), (a,b), etc.

-• Figure legends begin with the term Fig. in bold type, followed by the figure number, also in bold type.
+• Figure legends should begin with the term Fig. in bold type, followed by the figure number, also in bold type.

 • Figure parts should be clearly labeled.
 Letters and labels must be uniform in size and style within each figure and, when possible, between figures.